Pomax/BezierInfo-2/components/sections/pointvectors3d/content.en-GB.md

 Another option is to take a slightly more algorithmic approach and compute a form of [Rotation Minimising Frame](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/12/Computation-of-rotation-minimizing-frames.pdf) (also known as "parallel transport frame" or "Bishop frame") instead, where a "frame" is a set made up of the tangent, the rotational axis, and the normal vector, centered on an on-curve point.

 These type of frames are computed based on "the previous frame", so we cannot simply compute these "on demand" for single points, as we could for Frenet frames; we have to compute them for the entire curve.
-But the procedure is pretty simple, and can be performed at the same time you would normally build any lookup tables for your curve.
+Thankfully, the procedure is pretty simple, and can be performed at the same time that you're building lookup tables for your curve.

 The idea is to take a starting "tangent/rotation axis/normal" frame at t=0, and then compute what the next frame "should" look like by applying some rules that yield a good looking next frame.
 In the case of the RMF paper linked above, those rules are: